Jade Murphy ’17

 Jade Murphy ’17 is the antithesis of the millennial stereotype – and she is determined to “change the conversation” regarding negative assumptions about her generation.
 An articulate leader with a relentless work ethic, Murphy represents the best of future business.

-Murphy earned the prestigious Gold Medallion Leadership Challenge certification from UNCG’s Office of Leadership and Service-Learning and is demonstrating those skills.
+Murphy earned the prestigious Gold Medallion Leadership Challenge certification from UNCG’s Office of Leadership and Civic Engagement and is demonstrating those skills.
 She connects her peers with corporate, governmental, and non-profit executives through the National Millennial Community.
 Her promise as a leader is reminiscent of a dynamic businesswoman and former UNCG professor: Jade Murphy could be a younger version of Dr. Kathy White Loyd.

 A non-traditional student with two children living in rural Arkansas, Kathy White Loyd also defied stereotypes.
 Her determination to acquire higher education led her to MBA and doctoral degrees; her knowledge of the struggle for employment in rural areas motivated her to seek solutions.
 As an associate professor in the Bryan School of Business and Economics, Dr. Loyd’s decade of work at UNCG revealed a penchant for student success, paired with an innovative ability to create virtual internships leading to employment.
 She founded Rural Sourcing, Inc., providing computer technology employment in rural America, creating more than 100 jobs.